Radiopuhelimet: 1990–2000

 was spare time for tourism as well.

-Jäämeri was released in April '92 to a somewhat confused audience.
+Jäämeri was released in April 1992 to a somewhat confused audience.
 Many people didn't know how to react to the music which had slowed down and gained a "jerky" quality: the album was "interesting" but "difficult".
 It did, however, find understanding among friends of jazz/ avantgarde, even to the extent that some people still consider it to be the best recording the band has ever made.

 The band and bass player Korhonen parted ways in December 1993 due to his other commitments which made touring and intense rehearsing impossible.

-Antti Annunen, known from Mieskuoro Huutajat (Men's Choir Shouters) joined the band as a new bass player and was ran in with a month of rehearsals right away: the band was leaving on a new European tour at the beginning of 1994, this time by themselves.
+Antti Annunen, known from Mieskuoro Huutajat (Men's Choir Shouters) joined the band as a new bass player and was run in with a month of rehearsals right away: the band was leaving on a new European tour at the beginning of 1994, this time by themselves.